-The entertainment was free!
-Carolers, sleigh rides, jugglers, and more added to the delightful festivities of the evening.
+Entertainment was free with carolers, sleigh rides, jugglers, and more adding to the delightful festivities of the evening.

 Oh man!
 This was my lucky day!